 I stood there for a second, awe-struck.
 “Really?”
 I gasped.
 “All this time I could have been eating these little things and I didn’t know it???”

 Now I’ve got a little obsession with these things, which is pretty clear if you think about the fact that I’m dedicating an entire week to them.
 I’ve got even bigger macaron plans coming up, but they’re super hush-hush and if I told you what about them, I’d have to kill you.

 Not really, because I love you.
 But you get the idea.

-This recipe was adapted from this one over at Gourmeted.
+This recipe was adapted from one at Gourmeted, but it’s since been deleted so I can’t link to it.
 You’ll notice that the recipe calls for you to use weighted measurements when making the cookies, and this is because you need to make sure that your measurements are accurate.
 Cups just allow for too high a margin of error, so get out that kitchen scale that’s been collecting dust on the shelf and put it to good use!

 - Serves: 24 cookies

 - Unsaturated fat: 6g

 - Carbohydrates: 40g

 - 100 grams egg whites, divided – about three large eggs